-The Innovation Office at Dana-Farber Cancer Institute (DFCI) is seeking a translational champion—someone to help accelerate getting exciting discoveries to patients.
-This Director of the Accelerator will report to the SVP, Chief Innovation Officer, and serve as a key member of the Belfer Office for Dana-Farber Innovations (BODFI / Innovation Office) supporting DFCI's Pipeline Accelerator.
-The Chief Innovation Officer has recently reorganized the Innovation Office with the vision of creating a relationship-focused and creative partnering team.
+Dana-Farber Cancer Institute (DFCI) Venture Capital firm, Binney Street Capital (BSC), is seeking an innovation leader to help accelerate breakthrough discoveries to patients.
+This Director of the Accelerator Fund will report to the Principal of BSC and collaborate with the Belfer Office for Dana-Farber Innovations (Innovation Office) supporting DFCI???s Accelerator Program.
+The Accelerator was recently created as an opportunity to partner with Binney Street to advance and catalyze the most promising science from the bench to commercialization.
 The goal of this newly designed team is to make DFCI research, technology, and clinical tools increasingly more accessible outside of Dana-Farber through swift and effective development and commercialization to improve the lives of patients.

-Dana-Farber leadership and the Innovation Office are expanding existing accelerator programming and funding sources to proactively engage our faculty as well as strategically manage, de-risk, and promote DFCI's translational research portfolio.
-We are looking for someone who is highly creative, energetic, scientifically adept and entrepreneurial and will bring a sense of urgency to this role.
+Dana-Farber is expanding the existing Accelerator programming and funding sources to proactively engage our faculty, as well as strategically manage, de-risk, and promote DFCI???s translational research portfolio.
+We are looking for someone who is highly creative, energetic, scientifically adept, and entrepreneurial and will bring a sense of urgency to this role.
 We truly believe that we can accelerate the time it takes for breakthrough science to get to patients and with the right approach to translational research and accelerator funding, we can have an even bigger impact.

-Support Pre-Proposal and Full Proposal Development for the Pipeline Accelerator:
+Support Pre-Proposal and Full Proposal Development for the Accelerator:

-Engage with DFCI researchers in the basic science departments to identify potential applicants for Pipeline Accelerator funding.
+Engage with DFCI researchers in the basic science departments to proactively and strategically identify potential applicants for Accelerator funding.

 Work with DFCI researchers to develop R&D plans that will advance early-stage research and potential technologies to the next value inflection point.

 Identify and recommend enhancements to projects prior to submission of pre-proposals and final proposals.